-3.02(2)(a)(i) passage of a-the Colorado State Board of Education-approved-elementary content examstest for the specified endorsement.

-3.02(2)(b) for a special education generalist endorsement (ages 5-21) or early childhood special education endorsement:

-- 3.02(2)(b)(i) verification of 24 semester hours of specific coursework completed at an accepted institution of higher education or the equivalent as determined by the Department of Education through a transcript or portfolio review.
+- 3.02(2)(a)(i) passage of the Colorado State Board of Education-approved content exams for the specified endorsement. - 3.02(2)(b) for a special education generalist endorsement (ages 5-21) or early childhood special education endorsement: - 3.02(2)(b)(i) verification of 24 semester hours of specific coursework completed at an accepted institution of higher education or the equivalent as determined by the Department of Education through a transcript or portfolio review.
 The portfolio may include, but is not limited to, verification of teaching experience in the requested endorsement area, experiences outside of schools, in-service or continuing education, standardized assessments, and recommendations from experts in the endorsement/specialty area to be taught.
-Such academic credit and portfolio experiences must be consistent with the content preparation requirements in the appropriate endorsement area found in section 4.00 of these rules; and - 3.02(2)(b)(ii) passage of the Colorado State Board of Education-approved special education generalist assessment exams and passage of a Colorado State Board of Education-approved elementary education examfor the specified endorsement.

-3.02(2)(c) for secondary (grades 76-12) and all K-12 and endorsements areas for ages birth-8:

-3.02(2)(c)(i) a degree in the endorsement area; or

-- 3.02(2)(c)(ii) verification of 24 semester hours of specific coursework completed at an accepted institution of higher education or the equivalent as determined by the Department of Education through a transcript or portfolio review.
+Such academic credit and portfolio experiences must be consistent with the content preparation requirements in the appropriate endorsement area found in section 4.00 of these rules; and - 3.02(2)(b)(ii) passage of the Colorado State Board of Education-approved exams for the specified endorsement. - 3.02(2)(c) for secondary (grades 6-12) and all K-12 endorsements: - 3.02(2)(c)(i) a degree in the endorsement area; or - 3.02(2)(c)(ii) verification of 24 semester hours of specific coursework completed at an accepted institution of higher education or the equivalent as determined by the Department of Education through a transcript or portfolio review.
 The portfolio may include but is not limited to verification of teaching experience in the requested endorsement area, experiences outside of schools, in-service or continuing education, standardized assessments, and recommendations from experts in the endorsement/specialty area to be taught.
-Such academic credit and portfolio experiences must be consistent with the content preparation requirements in the appropriate endorsement area found in section 4.00 of these rules; or - 3.02(2)(c)(iii) passage of the Colorado State Board of Education-approved assessment of content area knowledge relevant to the area of endorsement.

-3.02(3) Second or subsequent special services endorsements may be awarded by the Department upon fulfilling the requirements specified per specialty in rule 7.00 of these rules.
+Such academic credit and portfolio experiences must be consistent with the content preparation requirements in the appropriate endorsement area found in section 4.00 of these rules; or - 3.02(2)(c)(iii) passage of the Colorado State Board of Education-approved assessment of content area knowledge relevant to the area of endorsement. - 3.02(3) Second or subsequent special services endorsements may be awarded by the Department upon fulfilling the requirements specified per specialty in rule 7.00 of these rules,

-3.3 3.03 Development and Approval of New Endorsement Areas and Discontinuance of Endorsement Areas
+3.03 Development and Approval of New Endorsement Areas and Discontinuance of Endorsement Areas

-- 3.03(1) The Colorado State Board of Education may establish by rule and regulation appropriate endorsements and the criteria for such endorsements. - 3.03(2) The Department must utilize appropriate content area representatives from among the education community and interested stakeholders to develop recommendations for consideration by the State Board of Education with regard to the adoption of new endorsement areas or the discontinuance of endorsement areas that are no longer relevant or applicable to student needs. - 3.03(3) In the event that the State Board of Education discontinues an endorsement that was previously offered, students who at the time of discontinuance are actively enrolled in a program for the discontinued endorsement must have five years from the date that the endorsement is discontinued to complete their program and apply to the Colorado Department of Education for the endorsement. - 3.03(4) Applicants will have a maximum of five years from the date of a discontinued content assessment to use the successful content assessment scores for fulfillment of an endorsement criteria.
+- 3.03(1) The Colorado State Board of Education may establish by rule and regulation appropriate endorsements and the criteria for such endorsements. - 3.03(2) The Department must utilize appropriate content area representatives from among the education community and interested stakeholders to develop recommendations for consideration by the State Board of Education with regard to the adoption of new endorsement areas or the discontinuance of endorsement areas that are no longer relevant or applicable to student needs. - 3.03(3) In the event that the State Board of Education discontinues an endorsement that was previously offered, students who at the time of discontinuance are actively enrolled in a program for the discontinued endorsement must have five years from the date that the endorsement is discontinued to complete their program and apply to the Colorado Department of Education for the endorsement.

+3.03(4) Applicants will have a maximum of five years from the date of a discontinued content assessment to use the successful content assessment scores for fulfillment of an endorsement criteria.